The best recipe for jumbo bakery-style blueberry streusel muffins, loaded with berries and brown sugar oat crumble topping.

 We all know that muffins exist to basically give us permission to eat cake for breakfast.

 But here’s the thing — a muffin fully loaded with blueberries has more to offer than most desserts.
+And nothing beats homemade muffins when you want to make people happy!

-Pro tips for homemade blueberry streusel muffins:
+Pro tips for blueberry streusel muffins:

 - This is an easy blueberry muffin recipe you don’t have to fuss over.
-Mix the dry ingredients in a large bowl, then stir in the wet ingredients just until blended – no need to beat the batter like crazy (or you’ll end up with tough muffins).
+Mix the dry ingredients in a large bowl, then stir in the wet ingredients just until blended — there’s no need to beat the batter like crazy (or you’ll end up with tough muffins).

 - Use a jumbo muffin tin to make large bakery-style muffins that are perfect for sharing.
 But if you don’t have that size pan, this recipe will also make a dozen standard muffins (check the baking time at about 20 minutes).